Duke Energy Plaza: Construction

+On August 20, 2021, the building was topped off when the last patch of concrete floor was added.
+Exterior work was completed by the end of 2022 with interior work scheduled for completion in 2023.

 History

-The site is located directly across from the former Duke Energy Center which once housed Duke Energy's corporate headquarters.
-The lobby will also be on South Tryon Street.
-The site is a 2.1 acre former parking lot that was purchased in 2017 for $27.5 million.
+The site is located directly across from 550 South Tryon which once housed Duke Energy's corporate headquarters.
+The lobby is on South Tryon Street.
+The site is a 2.1-acre former parking lot that was purchased in 2017 for $27.5 million.
 The land purchase was six transactions from two separate companies.
 1.8 acres was divided into 5 transactions purchased from Consolidated Realty Co. for $22.9 million.
 The final .3 acre lot was purchased from Eastern Federal Corp. for $4.6 million.